Akaban/combinatory/README.md

+# Combinatory

-# Generation of combinatorial objects described by a grammar
+## Generation of combinatorial objects described by a grammar

 ## Introduction